muhammad-fakhri/muhammad-fakhri/README.md

 ## I'm a Software Engineer

-I am a software engineer with a significant interest in Web and Mobile Application Development.
-I enjoy being involved in many projects to improve my technical proficiency and gaining relevant experience in the information technology industry.
-I love to learn new things and share them with other people, especially on software development topics.
+I am a software engineer with a keen interest in Web and Mobile Application Development.
+I actively engage in various projects to enhance my technical proficiency and gain valuable experience in the information technology industry.
+I have a passion for continuous learning and enjoy sharing my knowledge, particularly in software development topics.

 ### Connect with me: